Video and messaging enable remote work. But is it right for your company? – TechCrunch

-Four day work week.
-Open plan offices.
-Work life balance.
+Four-day work week.
+Open-plan offices.
+Work-life balance.
 Remote work.
 There are endless ways to set up your team and company for success.
 And there’s evidence for and against all of these scenarios.

 Take remote work for instance.
 Owl Labs reports that 44% of global companies don’t allow it.
 While Gallup reports that 43% of all Americans work remotely at least some of the time.